 The fatal Boeing flights were similar in that both plans had an MCAS safety system which stalled, causing the noses of those planes to drop down.
 The pilots were not properly trained to deal with this malfunction.

-Common causes of fatal airplane accidents
+What are common causes of fatal airplane accidents?

 Defective parts are a leading cause of airplane crashes.
 Sometimes those parts have a design or manufacturing error, or the parts are not properly maintained.
 Other causes of fatal accidents include: